search6/tcx-to-kml/README.md

 # TCX to KML
 Command line interface that uses [tcxreader](https://github.com/alenrajsp/tcxreader) and the ElementTree XML API to read TCX files and convert them to KML files

-## Requirement
+## Dependency
-`tcxreader` is needed and can be installed through pip.
+`tcxreader` is needed and can be installed through the command line.
 ~~~
 pip install tcxreader
 ~~~